 Did you know that indoor plants can also improve your thinking?
 In several studies, the presence of indoor plants has been shown to improve memory, concentration, creativity, and even productivity.

-As yet, there don’t seem to be a particular plant species that is linked to these benefits; it’s merely the presence of plants that pays off for your brain.
+As yet, there don’t seem to be a particular plant species that are linked to these benefits; it’s merely the presence of plants that pays off for your brain.

 It’s amazing that you can get all these health benefits from common, inexpensive, easy-to-care-for houseplants, with such a range of choices for every lighting condition and care level.
 There’s simply no excuse to not start growing indoor plants and feeling better every day.